spatialos/UnrealGDK/SpatialGDK/Documentation/content/game-client-interest-management.md

 ## AlwaysInterested

-You might want a game client to always receive updates about some Actors, regardless of the positions of the player and of these Actors.
+You might want a game client to always receive updates about some specific Actors, regardless of the positions of the player and of these Actors.
 For example, you might want the game client to always receive updates about an important landmark, or about other members of the player’s team.
 You can use the `AlwaysInterested` `UPROPERTY` specifier for this.

 An `AlwaysInterested` `UPROPERTY` must: